7 Eco-Friendly Planters & Pots That Will Ex-Seed Your Gardening Expectations

 VivaTerra offers countless options from many sustainable brands, so the planter materials used are vast, with most being eco-friendly, recyclable, or compostable.

-Common materials include ceramic clay, natural rocks, glass, recycled metal, reclaimed or responsibly sourced woods (like an old wine barrel), recyclable metals like brass, or woven grass biodegradable planters.
+Common materials include ceramic clay, natural rocks, glass, recycled metal, reclaimed or responsibly sourced woods (like old wine barrels), recyclable metals like brass, or woven grass biodegradable planters.

 Supply chain & labor practices: